Early Soviet Decrees: Bolshevik Initial Decrees

 The Bolsheviks also declared approximately 100 other decrees outlining the formal setup of Bolshevik government through the medium of the soviet institutions.
-Nevertheless, Soviet political sovereignty was to be further challenged by the fact that the Social Revolutionary party attained over 50% of the votes in a democratically elected Assembly in January 1918.
+Nevertheless, Soviet political sovereignty was to be further challenged by the fact that the Social Revolutionary Party attained over 50% of the votes in a democratically elected Russian Constituent Assembly in January 1918.
 The Assembly was promptly shut down by the Bolsheviks on the grounds that the Soviets (workers' councils) were a more advanced democratic representation of the Russian people.

 The significance of the Decrees has been the subject of historical debate.
 There is consensus that the Bolsheviks wanted to secure popular support through them.
 However, historians question the Bolsheviks' motives in pursuing this populist agenda.
 Liberal historians are sceptical and see the Decrees as opportunistic.
 For instance, Edward Acton believes that the Bolsheviks realised that the mass of ordinary people did not share their objectives.
 Furthermore, those ordinary people had no idea that their interests were not tied to the Bolsheviks.
 The reality was that "the cleavage of the goals of the masses and that of the Bolsheviks was fundamental."
 Richard Pipes takes this analysis further and contends that key Bolsheviks intentionally proposed the Decrees to gain the legitimacy they would need to bring about a totalitarian state.
 Revisionist historians take a different view.
 According to them, the advent of a totalitarian state was circumstantial.
 The Bolsheviks were not opportunists but benevolent idealists; the point of the Decrees was to bring about a better quality of life for the Russian people.
 Regardless of which view is the more accurate account, it is clear from these opposing perspectives that the history of the Initial Decrees is a politically charged issue.
 This is perhaps because historians use the Decrees to try to discern whether the implementation of Marxist thought has totalitarian tendencies.